RemkoDuursma/plantecophys/README.md

 ==========================

-Welcome to the home for an R package that bundles a number of tools to analyze and visualize plant ecophysiological data, particularly leaf gas exchange data.
+Welcome to the home of *plantecophys*, an R package that bundles a number of tools to analyze and visualize plant ecophysiological data, particularly leaf gas exchange data.

-The following functions are the core of the `plantecophys` package:
+The following functions are the core of the package:

 **Leaf gas exchange**